 Investing in the effective altruism community is also a robust approach.
 It is likely to be valuable even if we change our minds about which causes are most effective.
 By inspiring others to do more good and think about effectiveness, we increase the pool of people and resources available to take up new challenges as they arise.

 EA community building also seems neglected.
-There are between 25 and 100 people working on building the EA community full time, with a budget of around $8 million.
-There do seem to be good opportunities available which build on existing community-building work: effective altruism is still a relatively small movement which could grow a great deal.
+There are between 25 and 100 people working on building the EA community full time, with an annual budget (as of 2016) of around $8 million.fn-9 There do seem to be good opportunities available which build on existing community-building work: effective altruism is still a relatively small movement which could grow a great deal.
 Moreover, it is in need of more talent: many effective altruism organisations are actively hiring.

 Investing in a broad area like EA community building may also provide opportunities for moral cooperation between people who disagree about what the most important problems are.

 For example, suppose Alice and Bob have the same amount to donate, and are deciding where to give.
 Alice thinks that poverty is the most pressing problem, and Bob thinks that animal welfare is.
 Both think that investing in EA community building will help their respective causes, but only around 60% as much as investing in the problems directly.
 It may be that if Alice and Bob cooperate - if they both agree to donate to EA community building - then each can actually get more of what they value than if both instead donated to their preferred causes directly.

 The EA community itself also provides opportunities for people with different values or beliefs to work together on a shared goal.